-During display blanking mode the tubes will be off depending on the display blanking settings, but the LEDs will continue to work as usual, telling you that the clock is still running.
+During display blanking mode the tubes will be off depending on the display blanking settings.
+You can choose if you want the blank the LEDs, the tubes, or both the LEDs and the tubes.

 You can configure the display to blank at weekends, during week days, always or never (the default).
 Also you are able to define hours during which to blank.
 For example I have a setting saying that the clock is blanked on weekdays between 7am and 4 pm, while I am out at work.
 At weekends, the display runs all the time.